rexmadden/rails_eth_api/README.md

-# Server Side Ethereum Demo using Rails
+# Server Side Ethereum Proof of Concept using Rails
 This app demonstrates who to write server side Ethereum code.
 Most of the tutorials I found focus on Dapps -- I'd recommend [this Dapp tutorial by ConsenSys](https://medium.com/@ConsenSys/a-101-noob-intro-to-programming-smart-contracts-on-ethereum-695d15c1dab4#.9wq3jadqf) if that's what you're looking for.
 However, I wanted to manipulate an Ethereum node from